terracenter/gentoo_install/README.md

 Hex code 8e00
 ```

-If everything looks good, save and quit:
+Now, apply the changes to the disk and quit:

 ```shell
 w